ChrisDud0257/SSL/README.md

 ## Other issues
-We also collect some questions that are frequently asked by researchers.
+We also collect some questions that might be asked.
 Please see bellow.

 ### 1.How to adjust the performance of SSL in any Generative SR models
 If you want to try SSL in your own projects, maybe you need to adjust the following hyper-parameters, the hyper-parameters settings